skmonir/mango/README.md

 8. `mango open 1521A`: opens source file of Problem A in the default editor for specified contest ID
 9. `mango open A`: opens source file of Problem A in the default editor for current working contest ID

-10. `mango create 1521`: combination of steps (1, 3, 5, 7) for specified contest ID
+10. `mango create 1521`: combination of commands (1, 3, 5, 7) for specified contest ID
-11. `mango create 1521A`: combination of steps (1, 4, 6, 8) for Problem A
+11. `mango create 1521A`: combination of commands (1, 4, 6, 8) for Problem A

 12. `mango compile 1521A`: compiles source file of Problem A for specified contest ID
 13. `mango compile A`: compiles source file of Problem A for current working contest ID

-14. `mango test 1521A`: step 12 + tests Problem A for specified contest ID
+14. `mango test 1521A`: command 12 + tests Problem A for specified contest ID
-15. `mango test A`: step 13 + tests Problem A for current working contest ID
+15. `mango test A`: command 13 + tests Problem A for current working contest ID